GerardoSierra-IT/LAN-Documentation-and-Switch-Configuration/README.md

 # Technology Utilized
-- Packet Tracer (or any other simulation tool EveNG or )
+- Packet Tracer or any other simulation tool EVE-NG or GNS3 (I just went with Packet Tracer for simplicity and it's free)
-- Azure Virtual Machines (Nessus scan engine + scan targets)

 ---